weaviate/weaviate-io/developers/weaviate/current/modules/img2vec-neural.md

     }]}
 ```

 _Note:_ Other properties, for example the name of the image that is given in another field, will not be taken into consideration.
 This means that you can only find the image with semantic search by [another image](#nearimage-search), [data object](../graphql-references/filters.html#nearobject-filter), or [raw vector](../graphql-references/filters.html#nearvector-filter).
-Semantic search to images by text field (using `nearText`) is not possible, because this requires a `text2vec` vectorization module.
-Multiple modules cannot be combined at class level yet (might become possible in the future, since `image-text-combined transformers` exist).
+Semantic search of images by text field (using `nearText`) is not possible, because this requires a `text2vec` vectorization module.
+Multiple modules cannot be combined at class level yet (might become possible in the future, since `image-text-combined transformers` exists).
 We recommend to use one of the following workarounds:
 1. Best practice for multi-module search: create an image class and a text class in which you refer to each other by cross-reference.
 This way you can always hop along the reference and search either by “text labels” (using a `text2vec-....` module) or by image (using a `img2vec-...` module).
 2. If you don't want to create multiple classes, you are limited to using a `where` filter to find images by other search terms than an `image`, `data object`, or `vector`.
 A `where` filter does not use semantic features of a module.